Parent Teacher Conference Tips for Teachers

-- A few weeks before the conference, send home a letter or email telling parents you are looking forward to seeing them and asking for any specific concerns or questions they might have.
-Staple the responses directly to your conference notes to make sure you address all points.
+- A few weeks before the conference, send home a letter or email parents to tell them you are looking forward to seeing them, and ask for any specific concerns or questions they might have.
+Add the responses to your conference notes to make sure you address all points.

 - During the weeks leading up to the conference, gather examples of student work and prepare notes for the conference.
 Decide on a conference form and use it as your guide to make sure you address everything you need to address with the parents.

 - Schedule parent teacher conferences using SignUp.com’s free, online SignUp sheets.
 Parents will receive automated reminders and real-time calendar syncing if changes need to be made.